openid/eKYC-IDA/openid-ida-verified-claims.md

 `check_details`: OPTIONAL.
 JSON array representing the checks done in relation to the `evidence`.

   * `check_method`: REQUIRED.
 String representing the check done.
 For information on predefined `check_method` values see [@!predefined_values_page].
   * `organization`: OPTIONAL.
 String denoting the legal entity that performed the check.
-This  SHOULD be included if the OP did not perform the check itself.
+This SHOULD be included if the Claims Provider did not perform the check itself.
   * `txn`: OPTIONAL.
 Identifier referring to the identity verification transaction.
-The OP MUST ensure that this is present when `evidence_ref` element is used.
-The OP MUST ensure that the transaction identifier can be resolved into transaction details during an audit.
+The Claims Provider MUST ensure that this is present when `evidence_ref` element is used.
+The Claims Provider MUST ensure that the transaction identifier can be resolved into transaction details during an audit.
   * `time`: OPTIONAL.
 Time stamp in ISO 8601 [@!ISO8601] `YYYY-MM-DDThh:mm[:ss]TZD` format representing the date when the check was completed.

 `time`: OPTIONAL.
 Time stamp in ISO 8601 [@!ISO8601] `YYYY-MM-DDThh:mm[:ss]TZD` format representing the date when this record was verified.

 `record`: OPTIONAL.
 JSON object representing the record used to perform the identity verification.
 It consists of the following properties:

 * `type`: REQUIRED.
 String denoting the type of electronic record.
 For information on predefined identity evidence values see [@!predefined_values_page].
-The OP MAY use other than the predefined values in which case the RPs will either be unable to process the assertion, just store this value for audit purposes, or apply bespoken business logic to it.
+The Claims Provider MAY use other predefined values in which case the Claims Recipients will either be unable to process the assertion, just store this value for audit purposes, or apply bespoke business logic to it.
 * `created_at`: OPTIONAL.
 The time the record was created as ISO 8601 [@!ISO8601] `YYYY-MM-DDThh:mm[:ss]TZD` format.
 * `date_of_expiry`: OPTIONAL.
 The date the evidence will expire as ISO 8601 [@!ISO8601] `YYYY-MM-DD` format.
 * `source`: OPTIONAL.
 JSON object containing information about the source of this record.
 This object consists of the following properties: